 HB42 CoverLay Review – Floor Protector

-HB42 CoverLay is a floor protector which you can use as an alternative to the usual dust sheets or Roll & Stroll when decorating a room.
+HB42 CoverLay is a floor protector that you can use as an alternative to traditional dust sheets or Roll & Stroll when decorating a room.
 It is bought online by the roll and consists of a fleece fibre type material on one side, and a plastic liner on the other.

-I’m a painter and decorator and most of my work consists of occupied houses (domestics).
-However, I do tend to spray parts of almost every job I carry out (usually the ceiling and woodwork).
-I was using Roll & Stroll with dust sheets over the top to protect every floor, but it wasn’t ideal.
-I find it takes quite a long time to put Roll & Stroll down in a whole room.
-Then my dust sheets slide all over the place whilst I’m working.
+I’m a painter and decorator, and most of my work is in occupied homes.
+However, I tend to spray parts of almost every job I carry out — usually ceilings and woodwork.
+I was using Roll & Stroll with dust sheets over the top to protect floors, but it wasn’t ideal.
+I found it took quite a long time to cover an entire room, and then the dust sheets would slide all over the place while I was working.

 Introducing HB42 CoverLay

-I’ve been using HB42 CoverLay for a while now, and it is a much better alternative.
-It is easy to cut and takes a lot less time to put down than Roll & Stroll.
-Just roll as many lengths as you need to cover the floor, then tape the lengths together.
-CoverLay seems to cling to the floor too, which means I’m not kicking it around while I’m painting.
+I’ve been using HB42 CoverLay for a while now, and it’s a much better alternative.
+It’s easy to cut and takes far less time to put down than Roll & Stroll.
+You simply roll out as many lengths as you need to cover the floor, then tape the joins together.
+CoverLay also seems to grip the floor slightly, meaning I’m not constantly kicking it around while I’m painting.

 Advertisement

-I have never had an issue with paint seeping through CoverLay, even when I’ve had the occasional spillage.
-Another quality of CoverLay is the fleece seems to absorb paint straight away.
-You really notice it when you’re walking in and out of the room.
-You don’t need to worry about walking wet paint from the CoverLay and through the rest of the house.
+I’ve never had an issue with paint seeping through HB42 CoverLay, even when I’ve had the occasional spill.
+Another great feature is how quickly the fleece absorbs paint.
+You really notice it when walking in and out of a room, as you don’t need to worry about transferring wet paint from the CoverLay through the rest of the house.

 For more information, visit – www.hb42.co.uk/